 Pain is your body’s way of telling you that something’s wrong.
 One very common source of pain is conditioned deep muscle tension.
 Conditioned deep muscle tension can arise from repetitive motions or long periods of inactivity and poor posture, as well as traumatic episodes.
 It will distort the skeletal structure: striate muscles pull on tendons, which pull on bones.
-This causes imbalances that gradually stress the body in ways it was not designed to withstand for long periods.
+This causes imbalances that gradually stress the body in ways it was not designed to withstand for long periods if you don’t get the proper pain relief.

 Resistance Stretching is an extremely effective way to eliminate muscle imbalances.
 In Resistance Stretching, a muscle is contracted and then forced to lengthen through its full range of motion, while resisting.
 Resisting while stretching safeguards both muscle and joint integrity, greatly reducing the chance of structural damage.